A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Theorems

 \begin{theorem} Under the condition of non-explosion in Lemma $\ref{lemma1}$, $i> j$ implies $q_{i}\leq q_{j}$, which further implies $\lim_{i\to \infty}q_{i} = 0$ and $\lim_{i\to-\infty}q_{i} = 1$. \end{theorem}

-\begin{proof} Given the continuous-time process $(\mathbf{Z}_{t})$ is non-explosive, its extinction probability for the continuous-time process $(\mathbf{Z}_{t})$ is the same as that of the discrete embedded branching process $(\mathbf{E}_{n})$.
+\begin{proof} Given the continuous-time process $(\mathbf{Z}_{t})$ is non-explosive, its extinction probability for the continuous-time process $(\mathbf{Z}_{t})$ is the same as that of the discrete embedded branching process $(\mathbf{E}_{n})$ by corollary of Lemma \ref{lemma1}.
 We use a coupling argument to show the monotonicity of the extinction probabilities.

 Let us fix $i > j$ and construct two continuous-time processes representing cancer populations with different initial types in the following way.
 Let superscript indicate the initial cell type, that is, $\mathbf{Z}^{(j)}_0 = j$ and $\mathbf{Z}^{(i)}_{0}=i$.
 The coupling of the process is described as follows.